devall-org/nano_global_cache/README.md

 - Dynamic cache keys (unbounded number of entries)
 - Large cache values that would cause heavy network traffic between nodes

-NanoGlobalCache uses `:global` and `Agent` for simplicity and minimal overhead.
-Each cache lives on a single node without replication - other nodes access it remotely.
-It's designed for scenarios where performance impact is negligible and simplicity is valued over throughput.
+NanoGlobalCache uses `:pg` for replication and `:global.trans/2` for coordination.
+All nodes maintain local replicas for fast access, eliminating network latency for reads.
+Updates are coordinated globally to keep replicas consistent.
+Designed for scenarios where simplicity and predictable local access are valued.

 **For more demanding use cases**, consider [Cachex](https://github.com/whitfin/cachex) or [Nebulex](https://github.com/cabol/nebulex).